raspiduino/winecloudshell/README.md

 ./wcs.sh
 ```

-It will prompt you some question :)
+It will prompt you some questions, so prepare for that, and look carefully for the prompt, especially before the long xfce log appear (you might miss that, for sure) :)

 # Note
 Each time you choose to set `WINEPREFIX` to `/tmp/wineprefix`, it will append a new line